xXleowXx/gitlab-charts/doc/advanced/external-gitaly/index.md

    ::EndTabs

-1. Apply the new configuration using both `gitlab.yml`, `ingress-only-allow-ext-gitaly.yml` and `external-gitaly.yml` files:
+1. Apply the new configuration using the `gitlab.yml`, `ingress-only-allow-ext-gitaly.yml` and `external-gitaly.yml` files:

     ```shell
     helm upgrade --install gitlab gitlab/gitlab \